iamtheeel/sensorFusion/cv/running/README.md

 I was installing from a laptop running Debian Linux, and from OSX.

-The instructions are broken down to
+The instructions are broken down to:
 - [Serial Terminal](#serial-term)
 - [Powering the board](#board-power)
 - [Install the TPU OS](#install-os)